dfki-ric/docker_image_development/doc/010_Setup_Docker.md

     |=============================================================================|
     +-----------------------------------------------------------------------------+

-IMPORTANT: In order to enable 3d acceleration, existing containers have to be re-created.
+IMPORTANT: In order to enable 3d acceleration, existing containers have to be re-created (which is explained [here](020_Usage.md#container-management)).

- * Stop running containers: `./stop.bash`
- * Clear container settings: `rm -f has_gpu_support.txt *-container_id.txt`
- * regenerate (and re-attach to) container: `./exec.bash`

 ### DNS Troubeshooting